Graph Bisection with Pareto-Optimization: Experiments

-Our results are summarized in Table~\ref{tab:Contraction-Orders}.
+\paragraph{Relations between Columns} Table~\ref{tab:Contraction-Orders} contains a lot of data.
+However, some columns are related.
+We therefore first point these relations out and then limit our discussion to the remaining non-related columns.
 We observe that, modulo small cache effects, the customization time is correlated with the number of triangles and the average query running time is correlated with the number of arcs in the CCH.
-The memory needed per weight are correlated with the number of arcs in the CCH.
-The CCH-structure memory consumption is dominated by the list of precomputed triangles and thus the amount of necessary memory is correlated with the number of triangles.
-All these correlation are non-surprising and were predicted by CCH theory.
+These correlations are non-surprising and were predicted by CCH theory.
 Denote by $n_s$ and $m_s$ the number of nodes and arcs in the search space.
 For the average numbers we observe that $1.7\le \frac{n_s(n_s-1)}{2} / m_s \le 2.6$ and for the maximum numbers we observe that $2.1 \le \frac{n_s(n_s-1)}{2} / m_s \le 3.9$, which indicates that the search spaces are nearly complete graphs.
 The number of nodes and the number of arcs are thus related.
-We can thus say that search space is small or large without indicating whether we refer to nodes or arcs.
+We can therefore say that search space is small or large without indicating whether we refer to nodes or arcs as one implies the other.

-FlowCutter produces the smallest search spaces.
-Using more source-target pairs results in better orders, but already 3 give a decent order.
-Inertial Flow is dominated by KaHip with the exception of the USA graph.
-Metis is last by a significant margin on all but the smallest graph.
-The ratio between the average and the maximum size is very interesting.
+\paragraph{Search spaces} One of the FlowCutter variants always produces the smallest search spaces.
+KaHip produces the next smaller search spaces, followed by InertialFlow.
+Metis is last by a large margin.
+It is interesting that the USA graph has a smaller search space than the Europe graph.
+The ratio between the average and the maximum search space sizes is very interesting.
 A high ratio indicates that a partitioner often finds good cuts, but at least one cut is comparatively bad.
 This ratio is never close to 1, indicating that road graphs are not perfectly homogeneous.
 In some regions, probably cities, the cuts are worse than in some other regions, probably the country-side.
-Compared to the competitors, the ratio is however higher for InertialFlow.
-This illustrates that its geography-based heuristic is effective most of the time but not always.
+However, compared to the competitors, the ratio is higher for InertialFlow.
+This illustrates that its geography-based heuristic is effective most of the time but in few cases fails noticeably at finding a good cut.